Protect your company

 A botnet is a network of computers or devices infected with malware and controlled by a cybercriminal without the owner’s knowledge.
 These compromised devices, often referred to as “zombies,” are used to carry out malicious activities, such as distributed denial-of-service (DDoS) attacks or stealing sensitive data.

-What social engineering techniques do hackers use?
+What are social engineering techniques used by hackers?

 Some hackers will craft targeted, bespoke campaigns against you, whilst others will adopt a blanket approach to catch business who are less prepared.
 With so many different tactics and techniques available to cyber criminals, regular social engineering prevention is the best way to stay protected.

-What is ddos attack in cyber security?
+What is DDOS attack in cyber security?

 A DDoS (Distributed Denial-of-Service) attack is an attempt to overwhelm a website or online service by flooding it with massive amounts of traffic, rendering it unavailable to users.
 The attack often involves a botnet, where multiple devices are used to flood the target server, causing disruptions to normal service.